XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 18w49c: "Wrong answer on test 101" everyone likes this!
 New verdict displaying rules and system

 - 18w50a: Improve system so that it can adopt the contest system

+- 18w51c: Custom Testsets are open in submit page!
+And more fixing!